How To Break Up With Friends Who Are Bad For Your Sobriety

 You take an inventory of your interactions with your social group.
 The group chat, the plans, the memories – all of it centers around your consumption of alcohol.

-Now that you’re sober, there doesn’t seem to be anything left to tie you to your friends.
+Now that you’re sober, there doesn’t seem to be anything left to tie you together.
 In fact, now that you are sober and listening to them talk, seeing videos of their escapades, and hearing their stories, you realize that you don’t even really like these people.

 Sure, you absolutely could go back to the group and your drinking and the hangovers and all the regrets that sulk around in your newly sober brain.
 That’s the easy thing, but it’s not the best thing for you.
 Change is extremely difficult and this is part of it.